Which patients to screen for hepatitis B

 When patients with chronic hepatitis B present with symptoms or signs, they may already have severe liver disease, and it may be too late for therapeutic intervention.

 Opportunistic testing for a person determined by their doctor to be at risk of hepatitis B is allowable under the Medicare Benefits Schedule.
-For more information about the use of Medicare Benefits Schedule items in diagnosing and managing hepatitis B infection, see ASHM's Hepatitis B Medicare factsheet.
+For more information about the use of Medicare Benefits Schedule items in diagnosing and managing hepatitis B infection, see ASHM's Hepatitis B and Primary Care Providers resource.

 Most people with chronic HBV infection in Australia were infected early in life, and were either born overseas in an endemic country, or are Indigenous Australians.
 These two priority populations probably represent more than two thirds of all chronic hepatitis B in Australia.